Conard High School: Athletics

 Conard High School is part of the Central Connecticut Conference (CCC), competing in the West Division.
 The Board of Education added varsity sports for girls in January 1972.

 Conard's Gavin Sherry was three time Gatorade POY (Player of the year) recipient.

 The boys cross country team won the CIAC Class LL title and runner up at the CIAC state open championship in the fall of 2019.

 The boys ice hockey team won the CIAC Division II ice hockey championships in 1985 and 1996.

+The girls horse polo team won the CIAC Division I horse polo championships in 1976 and 1983.
+The horse polo team was abolished in 1987.